Add receipt numbers to acknowledgments (for Canadian customers)

 Here's what the receipt numbers status looks like in the fourth step of your mailing:

 Once you commit the receipt numbers, that batch will be closed and will not accept any new gifts.
 If you assign a gift to that template, it will generate a new batch.
 In the screenshot below, you can see that the same template is being used for two mailings because the first mailing was committed and then a new gift was added to that template, creating the second mailing.

 As with regular acknowledgment mailings, you should mark them "Sent" once you've downloaded and put the letters in the mail.

 Using receipt numbers in email acknowledgments

 If you've set up LGL Email, you can send email acknowledgments right from LGL.
 And, you can use receipt numbers in your emails, just as you would for physical mailings.

-You'll follow the same 5-step process outlined at the top of this article, except the very last step with an email is to queue it for delivery, which takes the place of the step in a physical mailing where you mark it sent.
+You'll follow the same 5-step process outlined at the beginning of this article, except the very last step with an email is to queue it for delivery, which takes the place of the step in a physical mailing where you mark it "Sent".

 In the Draft emails tab, click Commit to assign receipt numbers to your email acknowledgments.

 Once the receipt numbers are committed, you can queue the email for delivery.